panaitescu-paul/Browser-Automation-Selenium-JavaScript-2020/README.md

-# Browser Automation Selenium - 2020
+# Browser Automation - Selenium - JavaScript - 2020

 Automatically test the UI elements in browser, using ***Selenium WebDriver***.
 From pressing buttons, selecting options, to reading the content in an alert.